brettz9/integrity-matters/README.md

 ## Potential to-dos

-1. Avoid reinserting fallbacks if detected in some way as next item
+1. Fix: Avoid reinserting fallbacks if detected in some way as next item
-1. Add some auto-fallbacks, e.g., `window.jQuery` for well-known libraries?
+1. Enhancement: Add some auto-fallbacks, e.g., `window.jQuery` for
+    well-known libraries?
-1. Could make optional to only update URL if that version is lower than the `package.json` range
+1. Enhancement: Could make optional to only update URL if that version is lower than the `package.json` range
-1. Could use `esquery` to find `import` statements (e.g., see usage in `es-file-traverse`) though wouldn't allow updating integrity--only the version (and only Deno currently supports full URLs).
+1. Enhancement: Could use `esquery` to find `import` statements (e.g., see usage in `es-file-traverse`) though wouldn't allow updating integrity--only the version (and only Deno currently supports full URLs).